Aircloak/aircloak/README.md

 The web-frontend of Aircloak, and the RESTful API for storing and retrieving queries and results.

+# Notice: Non-MPI Deploy
+In the postgresql database at MPI we are not allowed to execute the command that would give us hstore.
+This has to be done by the admins.
+When deploying with our own PostgreSQL, please uncomment the line in the `create_percentile_result` migration.

 # Setup
 Make sure you hande a recent version of ruby.
 Rails 4 required 1.9.3 or newer.
 I recommend installing your ruby using the [Ruby Version Manager](https://rvm.io).